 You are here

-The complexity of the studied systems generally does not permit a formal approach to solving problems.
-The DEODIS team thus puts its expertise to work proposing conceptual, architectural or algorithmic solutions and evaluating their pertinence and efficiency.
+The research work of the DEODIS team focuses on the design, optimisation and evaluation of distributed and intelligent systems for which system complexity does not allow a formal approach to solve the problems.
+The team uses its expertise to provide architectural or algorithmic solutions and to evaluate their relevance, effectiveness and efficiency.

 The scientific positioning of the DEODIS team covers modelling with different tools, the design of algorithms or protocols and optimisation, oriented towards distributed and/or intelligent systems and their their specificities.
 The solutions are then evaluated by simulation or in real contexts.

 The team is more particularly positioned on the following research themes:

 - Distributed Artificial Intelligence: We are working on the integration of tools such as case-based reasoning and deep learning to address the needs of contexts where learning data is sparse, for example to improve outcomes in medical image processing or education.
 Our work also focuses on efficient parallel execution (High Performance Computing) of multi-agent systems, aiming to identify emerging phenomena from individual behaviours, to enable the simulation of large-scale systems,

 - Parallel scheduling: We address various contexts such as databases, with online scheduling of queries on key-value stores, data centers powered by renewable energy with scheduling constrained by the variability of electrical power, or classical problems for which we propose original solutions.
 We are also working on proposal of test sets to assess the quality of scheduling algorithms in parallelism or for jobshop problems.